emilyylin/Creator-/README.md

 #### A Resources Section
 Creators can retrieve financial information on topics such as loans, investing, line of credit and applying for a mortgage.
 The FAQ section which is dedicated to common questions that creators might have regarding financial services and how it impacts them.

-# How to Run
-`expo start`
-Download the expo app and scan the QR code if you're on your mobile device.
-Otherwise, open up an iOS/android emulator.

 # Tools & Technology we used
 React Native, Expo, TypeScript, Figma